chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-tomcat.markdown

 - XL Deploy 5.0.0
 ---

-After you have [installed XL Deploy](/xl-deploy/how-to/install-xl-deploy.html) and logged in for the first time, follow these instructions to:
+After you have installed [XL Deploy](http://xebialabs.com/products/xl-deploy) and the [Apache Tomcat plugin](/xl-deploy/latest/tomcatPluginManual.html), log in to XL Deploy and follow these instructions to:

 1. Create an environment and add Apache Tomcat 6.x, 7.x, or 8.x containers to it
 1. Import a sample application into XL Deploy